-- 5.105 Good cultural provision can attract residents and business to an area, bring together new and existing communities, and help deprived communities to raise their aspirations and reach their potential.
-Having worked with partners from across the city to create the Sunderland Cultural Strategy, work is now underway to implement the city's ambition to fulfil its true potential as a thriving vibrant place to live, work and visit.
-The city is aiming to ensure that it continues to raise the cultural offer; this is demonstrated through the securing of the Tall Ships in 2018. - 5.106 Sunderland has a range of facilities including theatres, a number of Museums and Galleries and a range of nationally recognised sites including the National Glass Centre, Washington Old Hall, Hylton Castle, Penshaw Monument and St Peters Church. - 5.107 Sunderland has three theatres: Sunderland Empire which is managed through the Ambassador Theatre Group on behalf of the City Council, the Arts Centre Washington and The Royalty Theatre (a voluntarily-run organisation).
-Sunderland Empire had £4.5 million spent on its redevelopment in 2012 to enable it to stage West End shows.
-The Empire is now the only theatre between Manchester and Edinburgh large enough to accommodate West End touring productions and continues to attract large productions to the City and the region. - 5.108 There are six Museums spread throughout the city: - The Fans Museum, - Sunderland Museum and Winter Gardens, - Washington F-Pit, - Bowes Railway Museum, - Fulwell Mill, and - North East Land Sea and Air Museum (NELSAM, a voluntary-led organisation). - 5.109 The National Glass Centre's purpose is to support the production, education, presentation and enjoyment of contemporary glass.
-The site is currently managed through University of Sunderland, and is supported through Sunderland City Council. - 5.110 Washington Old Hall is situated in Washington and is the ancestral home of George Washington, it is managed through the National Trust. - 5.111 Hylton Castle is a designated Scheduled Ancient Monument, in the guardianship of English Heritage.
+5.109 There are six Museums spread throughout the city:

+- The Fans Museum, - Sunderland Museum and Winter Gardens, - Washington F-Pit, - Bowes Railway Museum, - Fulwell Mill, and - North East Land Sea and Air Museum (NELSAM, a voluntary-led organisation). - 5.110 The National Glass Centre's purpose is to support the production, education, presentation and enjoyment of contemporary glass.
+The site is currently managed through University of Sunderland, and is supported through Sunderland City Council. - 5.111 Washington Old Hall is situated in Washington and is the ancestral home of George Washington, it is managed through the National Trust. - 5.112 Hylton Castle is a designated Scheduled Ancient Monument, in the guardianship of English Heritage.
 The castle is one of the oldest buildings in the City, with current work underway to redevelop the site for future use as a Heritage-led community learning facility diverse needs and offering a high quality of life and good services for all.
-Funding has been secured and a project is underway. - 5.112 St Peter's Church is one of the UK's earliest stone churches and parts of the original church are still standing, including the West Wall, porch and stone carvings.

-- St Peter's was also once home to the Venerable Bede, one of our greatest ever scholars. - 5.113 Bowes Railway Museum is identified on the English Heritage 'At Risk' Register.
+Funding has been secured and a project is underway. - 5.113 St Peter's Church is one of the UK's earliest stone churches and parts of the original church are still standing, including the West Wall, porch and stone carvings.
+St Peter's was also once home to the Venerable Bede, one of our greatest ever scholars. - 5.114 Bowes Railway Museum is identified on the English Heritage 'At Risk' Register.
 The whole railway, including the buildings, machinery and rolling stock is now a Scheduled Ancient Monument and is managed by the Bowes Railway Company Ltd on behalf of the current owners.
-Sunderland City Council is now working with a community organisation to address the issues of the under-utilised site and move forward to ensure the site becomes viable for the long term future. - 5.114 Fulwell Windmill is currently on the English Heritage 'At Risk' Register due to the current state of the Mill which has suffered severe damage in recent years due to inclement weather conditions.
+Sunderland City Council is now working with a community organisation to address the issues of the under-utilised site and move forward to ensure the site becomes viable for the long term future. - 5.115 Fulwell Windmill is currently on the English Heritage 'At Risk' Register due to the current state of the Mill which has suffered severe damage in recent years due to inclement weather conditions.
 Capital works on the site are nearing completion with an expected reopening of the site in the near future.
 Work has also allowed for part of the site to be transferred to a local community organisation, who are now working to redevelop the visitor experience and expand services in the area, as part of the Windmill's long-term development.

-5.115 Future aspirations/projects for cultural provision in Sunderland include:
+5.116 Future aspirations/projects for cultural provision in Sunderland include: